morinlab/lymphopedia/EEF1A1.md

 ## Overview
 Mutations in the EEF1A1 gene, which encodes the eukaryotic translation elongation factor 1A1, have been reported in DLBCL and FL.<sup>1</sup> This gene has some recurrent sites of mutations (hot spots).
 The mutation pattern in DLBCL and FL implies the preferential accumulation of *inactivating mutations*.
 Paradoxically, one study showed that EEF1A1 knock down reduced proliferation in vitro and in xenograft experiments.<sup>2</sup>

+## History
+Mutations in this gene were first described in DLBCL and FL in 2021 by Hübschmann et al.<sup>1</sup>

 ## Relevance tier by entity

 |Entity|Tier|Description                           |